RV Storage Guide 2026 Edition

 Unit Size and Accessibility

 Measure your RV carefully before selecting a storage unit.
 Account for length, width, and height, including any roof-mounted equipment like air conditioners or satellite dishes.
 Most indoor facilities offer units ranging from 20 feet to 45 feet in length.
+Wide drive aisles and pull-through units make maneuvering easier, especially for larger recreational vehicles.

 Pricing and Payment Options